TVA uses several websites to interact with the public and customers.

-You do not have to provide any personal information to us to access information on our websites.
-If you choose to provide us with personal information, such as by sending a message to an e-mail address on this website or by filling out a form and submitting it through our website, we will use that information to respond to your message or to fulfill the stated purpose of the communication.
+You are not required to provide any personal information to us to access information on tva.gov, tvakids.gov, TVAed, EnergyRight, EnergyRight Advertising e-Notebook, or TVAsites.
+If you choose to provide us with personal information, such as by sending a message to an e-mail address on this website, ordering marketing materials, submitting a blog post to The Valley Works, or by filling out a form and submitting it through our website, we will use that information to respond to your message or to fulfill the stated purpose of the communication.

 We may store non-personally identifiable information we collect indefinitely to help us better understand and meet the needs of our visitors.
 By sending us an electronic mail message (for example, by sending us an e-mail message, taking our Energy Online Evaluation, applying for a career at TVA, or subscribing to any of our e-mail alert services), you may be sending us personally-identifying information, such as name and address.
 In these cases, we may retain the information as long as necessary to respond to your request or otherwise resolve the subject matter of your e-mail.
 Please be aware that email is not necessarily secure from third party interception or misdirection.
 For your own protection you may wish to communicate sensitive information using a method other than e-mail.

-We may share the information we collect from and about you with companies that provide support services to us (such as a printer, e-mail, analytics providers, web hosting providers, payment processors, web applications, or data enhancement provider) or that help us market our products and services.
-These companies may need information about you in order to perform their functions.
-These companies are not authorized to use the information we share with them for any other purpose.
+We use third-party vendors to support our websites and online services (such as a printer, e-mail, analytics providers, forms and questionnaires, web hosting providers, payment processors, web applications, or data enhancement provider) and to help us market our products and services.
+These companies may need to collect information about you in order to perform their functions.

 You can set your computer to reject (i.e. "opt out" of) cookies, and you will still be able to access all of the informational resources provided on our sites.
 However, some of the customized and dynamic features may not function properly or as efficiently.
 To learn more about how to opt out of cookies, please click here: http://www.usa.gov/optout_instructions.shtml.